NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Autumn's Embrace.md

 **Frequency** once per day

 **Effect** You call forth a storm of leaves from _autumn's embrace_.
-These leaves swirl in a 20-foot emanation for 1 minute.
+These leaves swirl in a @Template\[emanation|distance:20\] for 1 minute.
 Creatures within the area are [[Conditions/Concealed|Concealed]], and creatures outside the area are concealed to creatures within the leaves.
 However, you can see through this concealment.
 You can Dismiss the activation.

 *Source: Pathfinder Treasure Vault*
 *OGL*